 Remaining silent will cause bitterness to grow and a root of anger and unforgiveness to flourish.
 It must be dealt with swiftly.

 “Argue your case with your neighbor, And do not reveal the secret of another” (Proverbs 25:9)

 We often do the very opposite first!
 We tell everyone and leave going to our brother or sister last.
 I’m not speaking of wise counsel where you go and seek help.
-Many times that is needed, but that looks different than calling everyone you know and telling them what Old Aunt Betty did to you or Jimmy Bob, who lives across the street.
+Many times, counsel is needed, but that looks different than calling everyone you know and telling them what Old Aunt Betty did to you or Jimmy Bob, who lives across the street.

 When significant accomplishments occur or a person in your circle receives good news, we should not remain silent.
 When a baby is born, it is a great celebration.
 Many people give birth to gifts and dreams the Father has placed in their hearts, and we must share in their joy.
 We must not allow jealousy or envy to be in our hearts for others.

 The next passage is layered and can be challenging to digest.